Met Police Issues £72M Procurement for Digital Public Contact Platform Services

-According to The Register, the Metropolitan Police Service is seeking a single supplier to manage and develop the jointly run Digital Public Contact platform under a £72 million procurement covering July 2027 to December 2029 with a possible three-year extension, The Register reports.
-The contract would cover the Single Online Home websites, Police.uk, Data.police.uk and the National My Police Portal, the article says.
-The Register also reports that West Yorkshire Police and Digital Public Contact began using AI in March to extract material from archived control-room calls.
-Editorial analysis: This is a notable example of national-scale public-sector adoption of AI in emergency contact systems, which raises integration and governance questions for practitioners.
+According to The Register, the Metropolitan Police Service (MPS), on behalf of the National Police Chiefs Council, has issued a £72 million multi-year procurement seeking a single supplier to manage and operate the existing Digital Public Contact platform from July 2027 to December 2029, with a possible three-year extension.
+The contract covers ongoing service delivery for the Single Online Home websites, Police.uk, Data.police.uk, iHub, and the National My Police Portal (NMPP), per The Register.
+The Register also reports that, as one operational component within the broader platform, West Yorkshire Police and Digital Public Contact began using AI in March to extract material from archived control-room calls.
+Editorial analysis: The procurement is primarily a service-management and consolidation contract for existing public-contact platforms, with AI featuring as one of several smaller components rather than the focus of the spend.

 What happened

-According to The Register, the Metropolitan Police Service (MPS), acting on behalf of the National Police Chiefs Council, has issued a procurement seeking a single supplier to manage and develop the Digital Public Contact platform under a £72 million contract covering July 2027 to December 2029 with a possible three-year extension.
-The Register reports the platform underpins the Single Online Home websites, Police.uk, Data.police.uk, and the National My Police Portal, the latter using GOV.UK One Login in current pilots.
+According to The Register, the Metropolitan Police Service (MPS), acting on behalf of the National Police Chiefs Council, has issued a procurement seeking a single supplier to manage and operate the existing Digital Public Contact platform under a £72 million multi-year service contract covering July 2027 to December 2029, with a possible three-year extension.
+The Register reports the platform underpins the Single Online Home websites, Police.uk, Data.police.uk, iHub, and the National My Police Portal (NMPP), the latter using GOV.UK One Login in current pilots.
+As clarified by the Digital Public Contact Programme, the procurement is primarily for the ongoing service management and consolidation of these existing public-contact services, not for an AI deployment.

-The Register reports that in March West Yorkshire Police and Digital Public Contact started using AI to extract material from archived control-room calls.
-The Register quotes Cambridgeshire chief constable Simon Megicks describing an assistance service that, "It supports call handlers in real time, and as they converse, the AI listens in and conducts live database searches, surfacing relevant information instantly," at a National Police Chiefs Council innovation event.
+The Register reports that in March, West Yorkshire Police and the Digital Public Contact platform started using AI to extract material from archived control-room calls — one operational component within the broader service.
+The Register quotes Cambridgeshire chief constable Simon Megicks describing a separate assistance service: "It supports call handlers in real time, and as they converse, the AI listens in and conducts live database searches, surfacing relevant information instantly," at a National Police Chiefs Council innovation event.
 The article also notes a pilot of a natural-language switchboard being trialed by Humberside Police.
+Per the Digital Public Contact Programme, these AI elements are individual components within the wider service delivery scope rather than the focus of the £72M procurement.

 Editorial analysis